 All physical therapists are prepared through education and clinical experience to treat a variety of conditions or injuries.
 You may want to consider:

-- A physical therapist who is experienced in treating people with orthopedic or musculoskeletal injuries, or who is experienced in pediatrics.
+- A physical therapist with experience in treating people who have scoliosis or other orthopedic or musculoskeletal conditions.

-- A physical therapist who is a board-certified specialist, or who has completed a residency in orthopedic or pediatric physical therapy will have advanced knowledge, experience, and skills that apply to an adolescent, particularly in the athletic population.
+- A physical therapist who is a board-certified specialist, or who has completed a residency in orthopedic or pediatric physical therapy.
+This physical therapist will have advanced knowledge, experience, and skills that may apply to people with scoliosis, especially young athletes.

 - A physical therapist who has received advanced training in scoliosis-specific exercises.